bugzilla/bugzilla/docs/en/rst/installing/apache.rst

    ``ScriptInterpreterSource Registry-Strict``
    line, see :ref:`Windows specific notes <win32-http>`.

+   XXX Does this link still work?

 .. _http-apache-mod_perl:

 Apache with mod_perl
 ====================

 Bugzilla requires version 1.999022 (AKA 2.0.0-RC5) of mod_perl.

+XXX Is this relevant any more - how old is that version?

+XXX Can one use mod_perl on Windows?

 Some configuration is required to make Bugzilla work with Apache and mod_perl.